edtbl76/EffectiveJava/src/main/java/ClassesAndInterfaces_3/Accessors_16/PublicAccessors.md

     PRIVATE) or the enclosing class (PRIVATE NESTED CLASS)
         - any required/desired changes in representation can be made w/o impacting code external to the package
+1. While it is considered bad form for fields to be directly exposed...
+    - it is technically less of an issue w/ immutable fields because the side effects induced through the violation of encapsulation are less of an issue
+        - you STILL can't change representation w/o changing API
+        - you STILL can't take aux actions when a field is accessed
+        - you CAN enforce invariants